amlzq/CsleInspection/pluginDescription.md

+Good news, this plugin supports Dart/Java/Kotlin, no need to install multiple anymore.
+You can uninstall the old plugin and then install this one.

 Inspect whether the string literal expression of the Dart/Java/Kotlin language contains Chinese characters, and can quickly fix them between simplified or traditional characters.

 If you don't want to inspect the strings in certain locations, such as: print, you can exclude them in the settings.